arvidn/libtorrent/docs/manual.rst

 ``category()`` returns a bitmask specifying which categories this alert belong to.

 ``clone()`` returns a pointer to a copy of the alert.

+``discardable()`` determines whether or not an alert is allowed to be discarded when the alert queue is full.
+There are a few alerts which may not be discared, since they would break the user contract, such as ``save_resume_data_alert``.

 ``message()`` generate a string describing the alert and the information bundled with it.
 This is mainly intended for debug and development use.
 It is not suitable